geodynamics/pylith/docs/developer/contributing/new-material.md

   We set the pointwise functions for the RHS and LHS residuals and Jacobians, taking into consideration which optional terms of the governing equation have been selected by the user.

-:::{figure-md} fig-developer-material-auxiliary-field
+:::{figure-md} fig-developer-contributing-material-auxiliary-field
 <img src="figs/material_auxiliarylayout.*" alt="Layout of auxiliary subfields." width="100%"/>

 Layout of material auxiliary subfields.
 The subfields include those for both the governing equation and the bulk rheology.
-The required subfields are at the ends with the optionalfields in the middle.
+The required subfields are at the ends with the optional fields in the middle.
 This allows the same pointwise functions to be used for some cases with and without the optional subfields.
 :::